-least one dose re- - Before a school can help a student ceived on or after with prescription medications, the school must also receive
+• Before a school can help a student with prescription medications, the school must also receive

-- the original medicine container including a prescription label from the student's health care provider and - the Permission to Dispense Medication form. - or after first birthday •• A Permission to Dispense Medication and separated by at . form must be submitted for - each new or different over-the-counter and prescription medication and for - each prescription medication (original - medicine container including a prekeep a record (medication log) of all instances when the student is assisted with over-the-counter and prescription medication.
+- the original medicine container including a prescription label from the student's health care provider and - the Permission to Dispense Medication form. - APermission to Dispense Medication form must be submitted for - each new or different over-the-counter and prescription medication and for - each prescription medication (original medicine container including a prescription label from the student's health care instances when the student is assisted with over-the-counter and prescription medication.